 As Drs.
 Bynum Boley and Gary Green from University of Georgia highlight in a recent (2016) article titled “Ecotourism and natural resource conservation: the ‘potential’ for a sustainable symbiotic relationship,” ecotourism is a kind of backdoor into increasing a destination’s competitiveness, not only by diversifying markets, but also offering direct benefits to coastal resilience, improved water quality, carbon sequestration, and biodiversity protection.
 Together these incentives offer a smarter alternative to land conversion and an argument to converting brownfield and deteriorating urban parcels back to greenspace.
 These authors point out however, “Without understanding the relationship between ecotourism dollars and natural resources conservation, land managers and public officials are functionally blind and do not have all the pertinent information needed to make the best decisions that maximise [sic] benefits across the triple bottom line.”

 As a result of the UF Ecotourism lab’s research, efforts are now underway within Pinellas County Cooperative Extension Service to generate this understanding and incorporate ecotourism into the county through training and education programs for local citizens, managers, and tourism providers.
-Researchers from the lab recently submitted an article, “Bridging Worlds: Utilizing a multi-stakeholder framework to create Extension-tourism partnerships” for publication in a special issue of Sustainability to highlight the process of incorporating sustainability into a destination.
+Researchers from the lab recently published an article, “Bridging Worlds: Utilizing a multi-stakeholder framework to create Extension-tourism partnerships” to highlight the process of incorporating sustainability into a destination.
 This special issue includes articles related to Igniting the Science, a research project led by US Forest Service, to better understand contemporary issues for outdoor tourism and recreation, and practical science-based solutions to address them.
 Stay tuned for this special issue and be on the lookout for new ecotourism options popping up around the state.
 If you don’t see any, it never hurts to ask your local planning council: “where are our nature tours?”

 To learn more about ecotourism in Florida, the Fish and Wildlife Conservation Commission has information about tourism and business, including resources for developers.
 The Florida Department of Environmental Protection has an outdoor tourism and recreation inventory map and Visit Florida has a growing list of resources for “going green in Florida.”